Sierra Leone: Scores dead in oil tanker explosion at gas station | DW | 06.11.2021

 The mortuary at Connaught Hospital reported 92 bodies had been brought in by Saturday morning.

-A further 100 casualties have been admitted for treatment at hospitals and clinics across the capital, deputy health minister Amara Jambai told Reuters news agency.
+A further 100 casualties have been admitted for treatment at hospitals and clinics across the capital, Deputy Health Minister Amara Jambai told the Reuters news agency.

 Victims included people who had flocked to collect fuel leaking from the ruptured vehicle, Yvonne Aki-Sawyerr, mayor of the port city, said in a post on Facebook.